Using an SD card with the Plum Village app

 This setting can be helpful if you wish to save media for offline usage but have limited internal storage space on your phone or tablet.
 If storage space is not a concern, you may wish to stop reading now (check out our blog instead)!

-The Plum Village app allows you to save audio and video media by pressing the download button next to these items:
+The Plum Village app allows you to save audio and video media by opening the menu button next to these items and tapping “Download”:

 This media item is available offline